 This means that instead of creating a single mass vaccination centre for the city, our plan is to deliver the same capacity of vaccines through a bigger network of sites situated closer to people’s homes.

 We currently have 16 GP-led vaccination centres in Liverpool.
 Each of Liverpool’s 85 GP practices is linked to at least one of these sites, and eligible patients are told which location they need to attend when they are invited to receive their vaccination.

-We are also continuing to actively look at the development of extra locations to help improve access further.
-In planning for this we are looking at what we can learn from Liverpool’s recent experience with Covid-19 mass testing, and how people chose to access the various locations that were made available as part of this programme.
+We are also continuing to actively look at the development of extra locations and 'pop up' clinics to help improve access further.
+In planning for this, we are looking at what we can learn from Liverpool’s recent experience with Covid-19 mass testing, and how people chose to access the various locations that were made available as part of this programme.

 No. Vaccinations are only available through the NHS, and the only ways that you can be contacted to receive one is by the NHS, a local GP surgery, or your employer.
 Anyone offering you a paid-for vaccine is committing a fraud crime.